karayabin/universe-snapshot/universe/Ling/Light_TaskScheduler/doc/api/Ling/Light_TaskScheduler/Api/Generated/Classes/TaskScheduleApi/deleteTaskScheduleById.md

-Deletes the taskSchedule identified by the given id.
+Deletes the task schedule identified by the given id.